First battle of Tembien: Battle

 On 20 January, Badoglio launched the first battle of the Tembien.
 On the left of the Eritrean Corps, the 2nd Eritrean Division advanced in two columns through the area around Ab'aro Pass.
 On the right of the Eritrean Corps, the 2nd CC.NN.
 Division "28 Ottobre" advanced towards the torrent that was the Beles River.
 The Italian III Corps held Nebri and Negada.
+Badoglio attacked in Tembien: from the Abarò pass, on the left, some battalions of Vaccarisi's 2nd Eritrean Division detached themselves and, divided into two columns under the command of General Renzo Dalmazzo and Colonel Ruggero Tracchia, had as their objective the occupation of the region between Melfa and Quarar; a smaller column in the centre was directed towards Abba Salamà, while on the right a sortie from the Uarieu pass towards the Beles valley was planned to engage the Abyssinian troops.
+This column however, according to the orders that Badoglio gave to Alessandro Pirzio Biroli, was to carry out a simply demonstrative action without detaching itself too far from the pass and without running the risk of being attacked.

-Italian general Diamanti then led a column of roughly 1500 soldiers to the Daran area, where the Ethiopians managed to push the heavily outnumbered Italians back.
-By the end of the day, the 2nd Eritrean Division fell back to positions around Ab'aro Pass and the 2nd CC.NN.
-Division on the Italian right was driven back to the Worsege Pass where it and the garrison were surrounded and besieged.
-For three days the Ethiopians, who had a substantial numerical superiority, launched wave after wave of attacks against the Italians cut off at Worsege Pass.
+General Filippo Diamanti then led a column of roughly 1,500 soldiers to the Daran area, where the Ethiopians managed to attack the heavily outnumbered Italians.
+General Diamanti's men, surrounded by forces 10 times superior, began the retreat towards the pass leaving on the field more than 260 dead among which also included Father Reginaldo Giuliani, who would become a martyr of Fascism.
+The XII Indigenous Battalion intervened to save the survivors and retreat again to Passo Uarieu defended by the forces of the 2nd CC.NN.
+Division "28 Ottobre" of General Umberto Somma.
+By the end of the day, the 2nd Eritrean Division fell back to positions around Ab'aro Pass and the 180th Legion CC.NN.
+"Alessandro Farnese" of the 2nd CC.NN.
+Division on the Italian right was surrounded and besieged at the Worsege Pass alongside remains of the Diamanti Group.
+For three days the Ethiopians, who had a substantial numerical superiority, besieged the Italians at Worsege Pass, who were low on water and ammunition.